grannycart/by-sound-alone_source/full-draft-manuscript/4_Chapter.md

 "Captain Percy!"
 Cassandra called up to the control room where Percy still sat still fiddling with the controls to her boat.
 "I hear something."

 Percy slid down the ladder and picked up the second sonar headset and put it on.
-Cassandara, rotated the mics back and forth across the direction of the contact, and settled them in on the strongest signal.
+Cassandra, rotated the mics back and forth across the direction of the contact, and settled them in on the strongest signal.

 "Is that Captain Shakes?"
 Cassandra asked doubtfully.

 "That can't be fucking Shakes."
 Said Percy.
 "That sounds like a supertanker or an aircraft carrier or something.
 Go get Hemi.
 I think he should hear this."

 Cassandra went off to the Galley leaving Percy listening to the contact.
-She came back with Hemi holding a tin up with the dregs of cold coffe in the bottom.
+She came back with Hemi holding a tin up with the dregs of cold coffee in the bottom.
 He slipped the headphones on and stood there hold his coffee cup, staring at the gauges on the sonar and watching them bobble up and down.
 He flipped some filters on, and listened again.

 "Well."
 Hemi said.
 "That is strange.
 It does sound like a tanker or something big just from sheer volume.
 But it is moving very fast, too fast for a big ship...."
 He paused listening again.
 "It is closer now, and I can hear the prop revolutions... the frequencies are all wrong.
 The prop is spinning too fast, and sounds small, not like a big ship screw."